magiclamp2/P4Runtime_Python_Client/README.md

 ```

 - Clients I found and Referenced:
-    - This repo is based on the client from buck5060 and modified for regular basic pipeline without role-id configured.
+    - This branch is based on the client from buck5060 for multi-tenant pipeline

 - Dependence